 When to use perfect binding

 Remember, the pages are glued into the spine, so the book won’t sit open flat.
-While it looks great, it is not the most convenient binding method for a cookbook.
+While it looks great, it is not the most convenient binding method for say, a cookbook.

-Setting up artwork for perfect binding
+Setting up the artwork

 When setting up your cover artwork for the perfect binding method, don’t forget the spine!
 You will know the size of the spine when you know how many pages there are, and what stock you will be using.
 We will always provide a mock-up for a booklet, to ensure any last minute changes like this can be made.
 Remember that, as part of the cover, your spine can be part of the whole outside spread.

 MJ Printing are experts at perfect binding.
 We even do perfect binding for other printers.